When it comes to how people set goals, form new habits, change their life, it breaks down like this:

 What does someone need to be motivated?

-Fitting in is the most comfortable form of failure there is, and it is the direct result of a lack of motivation.
+Lack of motivation is a big problem today.
+The world is so easy that people don’t have any impetus to do anything more than consume.
 The challenge many people face is finding a compelling reason to act.
 Finding motivation is hard, but it’s necessary.
 I know the feeling very well.

-During my boxing training and physics studies, there were times I was exhausted; But I found a way to motivate myself.
+I was exhausted during my boxing training and physics studies, but I found a way to motivate myself.
 Sometimes I lose motivation when writing or following my diet, but I know how to motivate myself and keep going.

-If you want to get more out of life, it will not be easy and you will want to quit; but you need to be able to ways to motivate yourself.
+If you want to get more out of life, it will not be easy, and you will want to quit, but you need to motivate yourself.

 It’s never been easier to get stuck in a routine of endless despair.
-It’s easy to lose motivation and stop personal development when you have unlimited entertainment, high-speed porn, and no one around you who works out on a daily basis, it’s hard to get motivated.
+It’s easy to lose motivation and stop personal development when you have unlimited entertainment, high-speed porn, and you’re not around any motivating people.